-3. 'The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school and this has been the permanent home address of the parent(s)/carer(s) and the applicant at 31st

-August 2021 and they should still be living there at the time of admission to the school.
+3. The permanent home address of the applicant is within Priority Area 1 or 2 of the designated area of the school and is the permanent home address of the parent(s)/carer(s) and the applicant on 31st August 2023 and they should still be living there at the time of admission to the school.